 The fourth principle is to actually create!
 By exploring and connecting you should have a lot of resources.
 Sit down and create a plan using small steps.
 Why small steps?
 Small steps help us to actually move forward in the creation process.
 We don’t feel overwhelmed or afraid when we just take one small step at a time.
 For example, you want to create new eating habits.
 Small steps can help you create lasting change.
 On day one you exchange one glass of water for one soda.
 On day five you exchange one glass of water of one soda.
 Repeat the small step until you are only drinking water.
 It might sound tedious but I guarantee you that you will be more successful.

 This is just a brief overview of creating what you want.
-If you would like more information please visit my creativity coaching programs.
+If you would like more information please visit creativity coaching.